-Fast Cover automatically includes motorcycle and moped riding overseas provided you meet a few conditions like having a valid licence and wearing a helmet.
+Fast Cover gives you the option of adding a Motorcycle Pack to your policy, so you have cover for riding motorcycles, mopeds and scooters overseas, provided you meet a few conditions like having a valid licence and wearing a helmet.
 See our Activities page for more information.

 We have a range of policies to suit all traveller types, ages and budgets, from backpackers trekking across South America, business travellers heading to the United Arab Emirates in the Middle East for a conference, to families enjoying a luxury getaway at a resort in Bali.

 We also offer an annual multi-trip policy for travellers up to 64 years of age called the Frequent Traveller Saver.
 This may be a better value for money option if you're planning to take several short trips within a 12 month period, and has the option of adding cover for your partner and dependants.